tsabunkar/python_basic/README.md

   - https://docs.python.org/3/reference/lexical_analysis.html#literals
 - Formatting String: There are several ways to format a string in python to interpolate a variable.
 New way in Python3 is F-String
 - String is indexed (ie- each character has indicies)

+---

+# Converting DataTypes

+- Can explicitly convert data type of the variable by using the built-in type as a function a1 = 12.3423 b1 = int (a1)